asathiya007/hawkeye-face-detection-ui/README.md

 HawkEye Face Detection uses AI and computer vision to detect faces in photos and wrap them in blue bounding boxes.
 The code in this repo is for the front-end.

 Check it out here: https://hawkeye-asathiya.herokuapp.com/.
+Log in with guest credentials ['john.doe@gmail.com', 'johndoe'] or register your own account to give it a try.
 Enjoy!

-Log in with guest credentials ['john.doe@gmail.com', 'johndoe'] or register your own account to give it a try!

 # React Stuff